 Magical correspondences, part 1 of 6

 What follows is part one of six written exchanges between me and Andrew Joron about poetry and science in 2012.
 Joron’s creative and critical work have been highly influential to me.
-When I contacted him after The Poetry Foundation’s Harriet blog ran an article,“From the Golden Age of San Francisco Science-Fiction Poetry to the New Age of Quantum Poetics,”about our shared interest in poetry and science, he generously responded to my poetry and speculative essays on quantum poetics published by Jerome Rothenberg on his blog, Poems and Poetics.
+When I contacted him after The Poetry Foundation’s Harriet blog ran an article,“From the Golden Age of San Francisco Science-Fiction Poetry to the New Age of Quantum Poetics,”about our shared interest in poetry and science, he generously responded to my poetry and speculative essays on quantum poetics published on Poems and Poetics.
 Joron and I have decided to present our conversation here for Jacket2.

 * * *